FlowFuse/website/src/handbook/company/strategy.md

 ## The market

-*Our Target Market*
-Industrial engineer: specifically those working in manufacturing, logistics, and other data-intensive industrial sectors where operational efficiency is equivalent to generating profit and creates real business value.
+Our Target persona is the Industrial engineer: specifically those working in manufacturing, logistics, and other data-intensive industrial sectors where operational efficiency is equivalent to generating profit and creates real business value.

-*Why We Target Them*
-Industrial engineers are the driving force behind innovations that lead to process optimizations in their organizations.
+We target them because Industrial engineers are the driving force behind innovations that lead to process optimizations in their organizations.
 They possess deep domain expertise and understand the intricacies of their operations.
 In order to improve their systems, they need to actively collect and analyze data.

 ## The problems